Common Stocks and How They Work

 Therefore, you can make money from stocks in two ways: from dividend payments, or by selling it when the price of the stock goes up.
 You can also lose your entire investment if the stock price plummets.

 What drives demand for a stock?
 Underlying it all is expected earnings.
 If investors think the company's earnings will rise, they will bid up the price of the stock.

 Second is whether the current price is low compared to the company's earnings.
 The Price to Earnings Ratio measures this.
 Third, is expected growth of revenue, even if the earnings aren't there yet.
 This can happen with a new company that has a lot of promise.
 Investors may have a lot of irrational exuberance over being in on the ground floor of this type of company, and bid up the stock price.

 This can create a bubble, which becomes a self-fulfilling prophecy.

-Stocks are first issued in a company's Initial Public Offering.
-Before the IPO, the company is usually privately held, and finances itself through internal corporate profits, bonds and private equity investors.
+Stocks are first issued in a company's initial public offering.
+Before the IPO, the company is usually privately held and finances itself through internal corporate profits, bonds and private equity investors.
 It will decide to "go public" for several reasons.
-First, it may wish to expand and needs the huge amount of capital received in an IPO.
+First, it may wish to expand and needs the massive amount of capital received in an IPO.
 Second, many companies offer stock options to their early employees as an incentive to come on board.
 That's because many start-ups don't have the cash flow to pay highly skilled executives.
 The promise that they will make millions once the company goes public can be enough to bring them on board.

-In other words, they don't have all their finances tied up with their companies.
+In other words, they don't have all their personal finances tied up with their companies.